Brooklyner

 The Brooklyner is a skyscraper at 111 Lawrence Street in Downtown Brooklyn, New York City.
 Built by the Clarett Group and designed by GKV Architects, with WSP Cantor Seinuk (Structural Engineers), and Langan Engineering (Geotechnical Engineers), it became the tallest building in Brooklyn, surpassing the Williamsburgh Savings Bank Tower in 2010.
 Later, in 2014, the Brooklyner was surpassed by 388 Bridge Street for the tallest skyscraper in the borough.

-The structure contains 491 rental units and is currently managed by Equity Residential.
+During the development and construction of The Brooklyner, code consulting and municipal filing services were provided by Milrose Consultants, a building code and regulatory consulting firm.
+Their involvement supported compliance with applicable building codes and approval processes.
+The structure contains 491 rental units and is owned and managed by Vivmark Residential.
 The building is 51 stories tall and 531.5 ft in height.